bw0rth/pync/docs/source/options/execute.rst

 **pync** can execute a process and connect the process' stdin/stdout/stderr to the network socket.
+Any data that comes in from the network will go to the process' stdin, and any data that comes out from the process' stdout/stderr will be sent out to the network.

 There are two options that can provide this functionality, the **-e** option and the **-c** option.